Harold M. Schulweis: Biography

-Schulweis was born in the Bronx, New York, in 1925 to secular parents who respected Zionism and Jewish traditions.
+Schulweis was born in the Bronx, New York City, in 1925 to secular Jewish parents who respected Zionism and Jewish traditions.
 His father was an editor of The Jewish Daily Forward.
 His early Jewish education was influenced by his grandfather, Rabbi Avraham Rezak, who introduced him to the Talmud.
-In 1945, Schulweis graduated Yeshiva University with a degree in philosophy.
-Later Schulweis enrolled in the Jewish Theological Seminary, where he studied under Mordecai Kaplan and Abraham Joshua Heschel.
-Schulweis also studied philosophy at New York University, where he met his wife Malkah.
+In 1945, Schulweis graduated from Yeshiva University with a degree in philosophy.
+Later, Schulweis enrolled at the Jewish Theological Seminary of America, where he studied under Mordecai Kaplan and Abraham Joshua Heschel.
+Schulweis also studied philosophy at New York University, where he met his wife, Malkah.
 He received a doctorate in theology from the Pacific School of Religion.

 Rabbinical career

-Schulweis's first pulpit was Temple Beth Abraham, a Conservative Jewish congregation in Oakland, California, in 1952.
+Schulweis began his career as the rabbi of Temple Beth Abraham, a Conservative Jewish congregation in Oakland, California, in 1952.
 Among the innovations he introduced were the inclusion of women in minyanim and bat mitzvah ceremonies for girls.
 Instead of sermons, he used the allotted time for questions and answers.
-Schulweis has been criticized by the religious right for his interfaith and conversion programs, and open inclusion of homosexuals.
-The ultra nationalist Rabbi Meir Kahane criticized Schulweis for allowing a pro-PLO Arab Knesset member to speak at his synagogue, while refusing to extend the same opportunity to Kahane, who was also a Knesset member at the time.
-Newsweek magazine called him "the leading Conservative rabbi of his generation" and placed him 13th on their list of the Top 50 Rabbis in America.
-He was affiliated with the Conservative Movement and considered to have been a leading authority and theologian of Reconstructionist Judaism as well.
+Schulweis has been criticized by the religious right for his interfaith and conversion programs and open inclusion of homosexuals.
+The ultra-nationalist rabbi Meir Kahane criticized Schulweis for allowing a pro-Palestine Liberation Organization Arab member of the Knesset to speak at his synagogue, but refusing to extend the same opportunity to Kahane (who was also a Knesset member at the time).
+Newsweek called him "the leading Conservative rabbi of his generation," and placed him 13th on their list of the Top 50 Rabbis in America.
+He was formally affiliated with the Conservative movement, and was considered to have been a leading authority and theologian of Reconstructionist Judaism, as well.

 Human rights and Jewish activism

 Schulweis was instrumental in the creation of the Chavurah movement in the late 1960s.
-He served as technical advisor for Judaism-themed episodes of The Simpsons.
+He served as a technical advisor for Judaism-themed episodes of The Simpsons, as well.